Special-K-s-Flightsim-Bots/DCSServerBot/COALITIONS.md

 about it.
 It has redundant information in it, which is usually a bad idea, but I thought it might be easier for you guys to have everything in one place.

+**ATTENTION!**</BR>
+With COALITIONS enabled, some persistent displays will not appear in your server status channels like Player information or Mission Statistics, which would render all the work useless, if you could peek in there and see what is going on.
+You can still use the commands .players or .missionstats in your dedicated coalition channels, but you can't see data from the opposite coalition anymore.

+COALITION handling can be enabled in each server individually.
+So if you only want to enable strict red/blue handling in one server, you can do that.
+Every other server (and their persistent embeds) will not be affected.

+---
 ## Bot Configuration
 There are some specific settings for coalitions that you can set in your dcsserverbot.ini: